-Many families in underserved areas access, use technologyJune 10th, 2013 in Pediatrics /
+Many families in underserved areas access, use technologyJune 10, 2013 in Medicine & Health / Pediatrics

 (HealthDay)—Caregivers of children receiving care in an urban pediatric primary care setting frequently use digital technologies, according to a study published online June 10 in Pediatrics.